Simon-graiff/Mobile2/README.md

     }
 }
 ````
-Since the ID of a marker on the map does not match with the ID of the event it is representing, both have to be saved.
+Since the ID of a marker on the map does not match with the ID of the event it is representing, both have to be saved in a list.
 If the user taps a marker, a for loop searches in the custom marker list for an object, which marker ID corresponds to the marker ID, which was tapped.
 If there is a match, the correct event ID can be restored for the marker.
 This is necessary, since a tap on a marker shall open the EventDetailFragment.
 But this fragment needs an event ID, if any information shall be displayed.
 ````
 if(!eventID.equals("Not found")){
     SharedPreferences sharedPref = getActivity().getPreferences(Context.MODE_PRIVATE);